SalmaWR/alx-low_level_programming/0x09-static_libraries/README.md

 # **MyStaticLibrary**

-MyStaticLibrary is a static library that provides a collection of useful utility functions for C/C++ projects.
-It is designed to be lightweight and easy to use, and it can be integrated into any C/C++ project with minimal effort.
+MyStaticLibrary is a static library that provides a collection of useful utility functions for C projects.
+It is designed to be lightweight and easy to use, and it can be integrated into any C project with minimal effort.

 ## **Installation**